[mez-uh-lith-ik, mes-, mee-zuh-, -suh-]

 Origin of Mesolithic

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

-Attempts have been made to bridge the gap by means of a “Mesolithic” period (μέσος, middle); but it would Mesolithic.
+Attempts have been made to bridge the gap by means of a “mesolithic” period (μέσος, middle); but it would Mesolithic.

-Yet during the palæolithic and the first half of the Mesolithic epochs this legion formed the most numerous group of fishes.The History of Creation, Vol. II (of 2)
+Yet during the palæolithic and the first half of the mesolithic epochs this legion formed the most numerous group of fishes.The History of Creation, Vol. II (of 2)

-- The cultural period of the Stone Age that developed primarily in Europe between the Paleolithic and Neolithic periods, beginning around 10,000 years ago and lasting in various places as late as 3000 BCE.
+- The cultural period of the Stone Age that developed primarily in Europe between the Paleolithic and Neolithic periods, beginning around 10,000 years ago and lasting in various places as late as 3000 bce.
 The Mesolithic is marked by the appearance of small-bladed, often hafted stone tools and weapons and by the beginnings of settled communities.
 European Mesolithic cultures existed contemporaneously with the early Neolithic cultures of the Middle East and disappeared in any particular region with the introduction of agriculture.
-Also called Middle Stone Age.
-Compare Neolithic, Paleolithic.
+Also called Middle Stone Age Compare Neolithic Paleolithic.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.